shtankoksu/kotlin/spec-docs/function-types.md

 They are *virtual* in that they have no sources and no runtime representation.
 Type checker creates the corresponding descriptors on demand, IDE creates corresponding sources on demand as well.
 Each of them inherits from `kotlin.Function` (described below) and contains a single
 `fun invoke()` with the corresponding number of parameters and return type.

+> TODO: investigate exactly what changes in IDE should be done and if they are possible at all.

 On JVM such `FunctionN` types correspond to the physical classes `kotlin.jvm.internal.FunctionN` for `0 <= N <= 22`, and to the special `FunctionLarge` class for all other `N`.